michael2012z/BitBible/markdown/KJV/files/Gen.md

 22. And Chesed, and Hazo, and Pildash, and Jidlaph, and Bethuel.

-23. And Bethuel begat Rebekah: these eight Milcah did bear to Nahor, Abraham’s brother.Rebekah: Gr.
-Rebecca
+23. And Bethuel begat Rebekah: these eight Milcah did bear to Nahor, Abraham’s brother.

 24. And his concubine, whose name was Reumah, she bare also Tebah, and Gaham, and Thahash, and Maachah.